Switzerland and Kosovo maintain close and multifaceted bilateral relations. Switzerland is one of Kosovo’s main partner countries and donors.

 History of bilateral relations

 Kosovo declared independence from Serbia on 17 February 2008.
-On 27 February 2008, Switzerland recognised the new Republic of Kosovo and established diplomatic and consular relations.
+Switzerland recognised the new republic on 27 February 2008 and established diplomatic and consular relations with Kosovo.